Developer Guide

 xsi:noNamespaceSchemaLocation="https://github.com/fundsxml/schema/releases/download/4.2.2/FundsXML.xsd">

 Contains metadata about the file transmission, such as sender and recipient information, file type, and timestamps.
-It’s used for routing and processing the file correctly.
+It is used for routing and processing the file correctly.

 <ControlData>